bittorf/kritis-linux/README.md

 * also adds support for the kernels `procfs` and `sysfs` and
 * adds your files to the initital ramdisk, eventually with a `init.user`,
 * which is executed directly after our minimal init
+* note: you can use `--kernel 4.4.x` for latest 4.4-branch

 #### CI: example two